anvix9/anvix9.github.io/_posts/2024-06-22-monograph-3-philosophy-or-intuition-mother-of-science.markdown

 <br/>
 <p style="text-align: justify;">
 As we realize now, this question becomes tricky as we have to go into other concepts that are linked to the bottom of our lives.
-Which are “bad,”  “good,”  “wrong,”  “right,”  “true,”  “false,”, "relevant", "useless", "evil", "holy" …
+Which are “bad”,  “good”,  “wrong”,  “right”,  “true”,  “false”, "relevant", "useless", "evil", "holy", …
 </p>